 To protect all pregnant women and infants the CDC recommends that all pregnant women get tested for HIV, hepatitis B virus (HBV), hepatitis C virus (HCV) and syphilis during each pregnancy.1

-Whether you are managing routine or high-risk pregnancies, Labcorp’s MaterniT® NIPT performs in key areas that help you deliver fast, reliable and effective prenatal screening results.
-Pregnant patients present in many ways and may need different insights to the health of their baby, which is why we offer different capabilities and choice of NIPT to suit the specific needs of your patients and your practice.
+Whether you are managing routine or high-risk pregnancies, Labcorp’s MaterniT® NIPS (NIPT) performs in key areas that help you deliver fast, reliable and effective prenatal screening results.
+Pregnant patients present in many ways and may need different insights to the health of their baby, which is why we offer different capabilities and choice of NIPS (NIPT) to suit the specific needs of your patients and your practice.
+Professional societies like ACOG, ACMG, and SMFM have issued guidelines on NIPS (NIPT) as a screening option for all pregnant women.

 Prenatal or maternal serum screening is another option for non-invasive screening to help understand the health of a baby while it is developing.
 We offer several options for serum screening in the first and second trimester to assess risk for a range of conditions, including Down syndrome, trisomy 18 and open neural tube defects.

-Group B streptococcus (GBS) is the leading cause of newborn infection.4 As part of prenatal care, all pregnant women should undergo antepartum screening for GBS between 36 weeks and 37 weeks, six days of gestation to help prevent transmission of the bacteria to a newborn.4
+Group B streptococcus (GBS) is the leading cause of newborn infection.6 As part of prenatal care, all pregnant women should undergo antepartum screening for GBS between 36 weeks and 37 weeks, six days of gestation to help prevent transmission of the bacteria to a newborn.6

-When you and your patient need diagnostic testing, either for routine prenatal diagnosis, confirmation of NIPT results, pregnancy loss, follow-up of a high-risk pregnancy, or diagnostic testing of a fetus or neonate when an inherited genetic disorder is suspected, we can help deliver insights at any stage.
+When you and your patient need diagnostic testing, either for routine prenatal diagnosis, confirmation of NIPS (NIPT) results, pregnancy loss, follow-up of a high-risk pregnancy, or diagnostic testing of a fetus or neonate when an inherited genetic disorder is suspected, we can help deliver insights at any stage.

 Our program offers resources and time-saving solutions helping you distinguish your practice by offering your patients convenience and technical benefits that can enhance accessibility and foster trusted relationships.